koktaildotcom/homey-mi-flora/README.md

   * add BLE permission into manifest
 ### v2.0.18 - 12.12.2018
   * removed BLE permission into manifest due to incompatibility with < v2.0.0
+### v2.0.19 - 21.12.2018
+  * removed html report to prevent cpu warns
+  * changed version number strategy because it failed with on 2.0.0
+  * try to resolve `not setting a timer on exception` issue

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/homey-mi-flora